enlyft/datadog-async-handler/docs/index.md

-# Datadog HTTP Handler Documentation
+# Datadog Async Handler Documentation

-Welcome to the documentation for datadog-http-handler, a high-performance Python logging handler for Datadog.
+Welcome to the documentation for datadog-async-handler, a high-performance Python logging handler for Datadog.

 ## Quick Links